 Driving without a trailer is called bobtailing or deadheading.
 Bobtail coverage provides protection when you are driving your truck without a trailer.
 This insurance helps bridge the gap between your motor carrier insurance and other times when you might drive your truck without a trailer.

 Who Needs Bobtail Insurance?

 Bobtail insurance covers you when you are traveling between loads without the trailer attached.
-For example, if you drop off a load in St. Loius and bobtail to Indianapolis to pick up your next load for a different company, then bobtail coverage would cover your drive between St. Louis and Indianapolis.
+For example, if you drop off a load and bobtail to pick up your next load for a different company, then bobtail coverage can cover your drive.
 Bobtail insurance also covers you when you drive your semi without its trailer to and from the terminal.
-Bobtail coverage will still provide protection if you are driving your truck for personal reasons.
-So, it would protect you after you drop a trailer and then drive your semi home.
-As long as you are not hauling a trailer or other equipment, bobtail insurance would cover you.
+It can protect you after you drop a trailer and then drive your semi home.
+As long as you are not hauling a trailer or other equipment, bobtail insurance can cover you.

 Bobtail can protect you against high out-of-pocket expenses if an accident should occur while you are driving your semi truck without a trailer.
-If you are in an accident while bobtailing, then this insurance could cover medical bills from an injury, storage fees after an accident, legal fees, and lawsuit expenses.
+If you are in an accident while bobtailing, then this insurance could really help you out.

 How Much Is Bobtail Insurance?

-Bobtail coverage costs vary depending on a variety of factors, including how much liability you want, your deductible, the distance that you typically deadhead and your driving record.
+Bobtail coverage costs vary depending on a variety of factors.
+The best way to find out how much bobtail insurance will cost is to get quotes so that you can get an accurate idea of how much your coverage will be.
 If you would like to receive a personalized bobtail insurance quote from multiple insurance companies, then fill out our convenient online form today.
 Comparing rates from multiple companies is the best way to get the cheapest bobtail trucking insurance.